thomasfischer-his/pbflookup/README.md

 PBFLookup can also be configured to write SVG drawings of Sweden including markers about results.
 If the specified output filename ends with `.gz`, the SVG file will get gzip-compressed (file size up to 3MB), otherwise the file will stay uncompressed (plain SVG, file size about 10MB).

-Log messages printed during execution will be written as well to a log file.
+Log messages printed during execution will be written to a log file.
 Unless configured differently, this file will be placed in the temporary directory as well.

 ## Testset Configuration File